 “It’s certain that fine women eat a crazy salad with their meat.” ~Yeats

 My friend Sherida shared this recipe with me years ago when Tequilaberry’s was still open.
-A restaurant that was located in Coon Rapid’s MN, known for their prime rib and this spectacular salad has closed it’s doors, but nobody that has enjoyed this salad can seem to live without it for very long.
-I came across it when I was looking through my recipes a couple days ago and decided to make it and post the recipe, just in case anyone out there is looking for it.
-Enjoy!
+It was a great restaurant located in Coon Rapid’s Minnesota.
+They were known for their prime rib and this spectacular salad.
+They have sadly closed their doors, but nobody that enjoyed this salad can seem to live without it for very long.
+I came across it when I was looking through my recipes a couple days ago…

 Tequilaberry’s Salad